It's time to announce the winner of our eighth iPhone, ladies and gentlemen.

 Okay.

-We said last hour that we're going to talk about health care.
+We said last hour that we're going to talk about healthcare.

-There are people, some advocates of socialized medicine in our country claim that health care is too important to be left to the market, and that's why some politicians in this political campaign are calling for us to adopt healthcare systems uh such as those in Canada and the United Kingdom and other European nations.
+And that's why some politicians in this political campaign are calling for us to adopt healthcare systems such as those in Canada and the United Kingdom and other European nations.

-Now the suggestion that we would be better served with more government control, as I'm wont to say, doesn't even smell it doesn't even pass the smell test.
+Now, the suggestion that we would be better served with more government control, as I'm wont to say, doesn't even smell, it doesn't even pass the smell test.

 Do we want the government people who ran the troubled Walter Reed Army Medical Center to be in charge of our entire health care system?

-Or would you like the people who deliver our mail also to deliver healthcare services?
+Or would you like the people who deliver our mail also to deliver health care services?

-Well, ladies and gentlemen, for me to deliver my health care services, I choose the profit-driven people to provide my health care services.
+Well, ladies and gentlemen, for me, to deliver my healthcare services, I choose the profit-driven people to provide my healthcare services.

-To deliver my those kind of people who deliver my overnight mail, produce my computer and my software programs, produce my car, and produce a host of other things I use.
+I'm talking about the people with the same kind of motives like those who deliver goods to my supermarket, to deliver my, those kind of people who deliver my overnight mail, produce my computer and my software programs, produce my car and produce a host of other things I use.

 Those are the kind of people, people motivated by profits.